JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab2-UsingPowerFxInCustomPages.md

 ## Exercise 4: Add a Power Automate cloud flow to retrieve weather information

 > [!IMPORTANT]
-> This exercise assumes that you have completed the previous exercises and have the `Lab 2` canvas app open in the Power Apps studio.
+> This exercise assumes that you have completed the previous exercises and have the `Lab 2` custom page open in the Power Apps studio.
 If you are not there currently, navigate to the app now.

 To display weather information for the Contact's location, we will create a Power Automate cloud flow that will retrieve the weather information using [the MSN Weather connector](https://learn.microsoft.com/en-us/connectors/msnweather/).
-We will then call this flow from the canvas app using the button we added to the app in Exercise 3 to display the weather information.
+We will then call this flow from the custom page using the button we added to the page in Exercise 3 to display the weather information.

 Note that it would be possible to add the MSN Weather connector directly into the app, and then use this to achieve the same outcome.
 We will use Power Automate in this instance to demonstrate the integration capabilities between different areas of the Power Platform, and so you can familliarize yourself with the approaches to follow when calling a cloud flow from a canvas app.

-1. In the `Lab 2` canvas app, navigate to the **Contact Screen** screen in the tree view.
+1. In the `Lab 2` custom page, navigate to the **Contact Screen** screen in the tree view.
 2. On the right hand-side of the screen, select the **Power Automate** icon

     ![](Images/Lab2-UsingPowerFxInCustomPages/E4_1.png)